Responding to COVID-19

 EDUCATION & TRAINING PROGRAMS

-- We have postponed most training courses, and will offer registered participants a refund or priority placement in the next available course.
+- We are contacting registered participants directly regarding new training dates.
+We have begun to reschedule training dates for later in the year.
 We do not want interstate participants to travel unnecessarily at this time, and any programs we do deliver will have very limited participants numbers to observe social distancing protocols.
-We are contacting registered participants directly.
+Please contact us for more information.

 - We are contacting people with existing bookings to ensure that activities do not increase the risk of community transmission, and to determine the urgency of the health education need.